 The young mezzo soprano Camilla Francesca Bull grew up on the Isle of Wight before moving to London to study singing at the Guildhall School of Music and Drama under Annette Thompson.
 While studying, Camilla was chosen to represent the Conservatoire in a production of The Rake’s Progress as part of the Aldeburgh Festival, working with director Neil Bartlett and Conductor Martyn Brabbins.

-In 2012, Camilla was picked to take part in the Opera Works programme with English National Opera – working with Marcello Magni, founder of Complicité, Christian Curnyn, John Berry and performance opportunities on the ENO stage and venues such as the National Portrait Gallery.
+In 2012, Camilla was picked to take part in the Opera Works programme with English National Opera – working with Marcello Magni (Complicité), Christian Curnyn, Jane Robinson and John Berry.
+She also began studying with Robert Dean at this time.

 A current CV is available for download here.